-American Sign Language I is a course that introduces students to American Sign Language (ASL) and the Deaf community.
-The course focuses on frequently used signs through a functional-notional approach, and discusses cultural features of the deaf community.
-Emphasis is placed on development of receptive and expressive language skills.
-Through this course, students are given the opportunity to develop visual acuity; follow brief verbal instructions; understand short statements, questions, and dialogues; develop short descriptions with guidance; begin to understand the current GLOSSING system used to write ASL; and examine other methods developed to write ASL, including Sign Writing.
-Students also learn to recognize the difference between the pathological and psychological definitions of deafness, recognize the widespread use of ASL throughout the United States, and develop an understanding of the relationship between languages and cultures as a whole.
+American Sign Language I is a course that introduces students to ASL and the Deaf community.
+The course focuses on frequently used signs and discusses cultural features of the Deaf community.
+Emphasis is placed on development of receptive and expressive sign language skills.
+Through this course, students are given the opportunity to practice everyday words, phrases, sentences and questions.
+Basic features of Glossing, a system used to write ASL in textbooks, will be introduced.
+Students will also study the history of ASL, learn about culturally appropriate behaviors, recognize basic non-manual markers, understand the difference between the pathological and cultural perspectives of deafness, appreciate the widespread use of ASL throughout the United States and develop an understanding of the relationship between languages and cultures as a whole.
+This course requires active participation.